 Things To Do Nearby

 Whilst visiting the Petronas Towers, why not check out other things to do.
-As mentioned above, if you are there at night, stay and see the KLCC Lake Symphony Light and Sound Water Fountain show.

 The KLCC Park itself is a green oasis spread over 50 acres.
 It’s a beautiful park for a stroll, just be aware that it can get very hot and humid.
 We just about made it round but had to go to the shopping centre after to try and cool down.
 There is a children’s water play area but our girls were too old for it.

-Suria KLCC is a six storey shopping mall that includes many luxury stores and fashion labels.
+Suria KLCC is a six storey shopping mall that includes luxury stores and fashion labels.
 Make sure you pick up a Tourist Privilege Card at the Concierge Counter which will give you discounts at certain stores.

 Check out our Malaysia page for safety guidelines and other travel information.

-Where to Stay
+Where to Stay in Kuala Lumpur

 We stayed at Aloft KL Sentral as it was great value and very close to public transport.
 We would definitely book it again.
 We use booking.com mainly as they offer refunds on most bookings and are normally the same price or lower than booking direct.